ai-mbl/example-project/README.md

 1. Run `git pull` to check if there are any changes to the remote that need to be applied to your local clone
 2. Make changes to your code
-3. When you are ready to save your changes, run `git status` to check with files have changed
+3. When you are ready to save your changes, run `git status` to check which files have changed
 4. In order to tell git to track the changes, they need to be "staged".
 Run `git add path/to/file` to stage your changes for inclusion in the next commit
 5. Run `git commit -m "<your commit message>"` to save your staged changes.
 Write a short message describing the changes you made in this commit.
 6. `git push` to share the new commit with the remote repository